 Cutaneous vasculitic toxicities, including vasculitic ulcerations and gangrene, have occurred in patients with myeloproliferative disorders during therapy with hydroxyurea.
 These vasculitic toxicities were reported most often in patients with a history of, or currently receiving, interferon therapy.
-Due to potentially severe clinical outcomes for the cutaneous vasculitic ulcers reported in patients with myeloproliferative disease, hydroxyurea should be discontinued if cutaneous vasculitic ulcerations develop.
+If cutaneous vasculitic ulcers occur, institute treatment and discontinue DROXIA.

 Conventional long-term studies to evaluate the carcinogenic potential of DROXIA have not been performed.
 However, intraperitoneal administration of 125 to 250 mg/kg hydroxyurea (about 0.6-1.2 times the maximum recommended human oral daily dose on a mg/m² basis) thrice weekly for 6 months to female rats increased the incidence of mammary tumors in rats surviving to 18 months compared to control.
 Hydroxyurea is mutagenic in vitro to bacteria, fungi, protozoa, and mammalian cells.
 Hydroxyurea is clastogenic in vitro (hamster cells, human lymphoblasts) and in vivo (SCE assay in rodents, mouse micronucleus assay).
 Hydroxyurea causes the transformation of rodent embryo cells to a tumorigenic phenotype.

 Hydroxyurea administered to male rats at 60 mg/kg/day (about 0.3 times the maximum recommended human daily dose on a mg/m² basis) produced testicular atrophy, decreased spermatogenesis, and significantly reduced their ability to impregnate females.